alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 * rules written in Java are following the natural writing of (most) formal grammar languages
 * easy extension, combining facilities, and overriding
 * can scan strings or streams of characters
-* whitespace handling policy set by annotation on a grammar and overridable on any token
+* whitespace skipping set by annotation on a grammar and overridable on any token
 * clean separation of grammar and parser
 * nice token to custom object mappings facilities
 * out-of-the-box abstract syntax tree builder